Selección Jalisco: 1940–41

 The rise of football in Jalisco motivated Liga Mayor to invite Selección Jalisco to participate in the Primera Fuerza.
-The first game took place on 11 August 1940 at Campo Oro de Oblatos against Moctezuma.
+The first game took place on August 11, 1940 at Campo Oro de Oblatos against Moctezuma.
 The final score was 5–1 in favor of Selección Jalisco.
 Their starting line-up was:

 Goalkeeper: Fausto Quirarte y Angel Torres "Ranchero".

 Defense: Antonio Casillas, José Gutiérrez "Pelón", José Luis Navarro.

 Midfielders: "Térile" Reyes Sánchez, "Nano" Hernández, Rodrigo Ruiz, "Pis" Salcido, Gustavo González.

 Forwards: "Tilo" Teófilo García, Fausto Prieto, "Pirracas" José Castellanos, "Pablotas" Pablo González, Max Prieto, "Cazuelas" Luis Grajeda, Luis Reyes, José Guadalupe Velázquez.

 The team was very successful in attendance as well.
 In the season after the first seven games the team was in first place in the standings one point ahead of Atlante.
 They had only lose three points, a 0–0 draw against Asturias in Guadalajara and 2–5 defeat against Atlante in parque Asturias.
 They had 23 goals in favor in this time frame.
 However, during the last seven games it was a different story.
 The condition of the team plummeted and was only able to gain four points out of twelfth placing them in 5th place at the end of the season.

 Selección Jalisco ended participating in the 1940–41, 1941–42, and 1942–43 seasons where their performance left them in mid table.
-During those seasons the team was composed of notable players such as Villavicencio, "El Pelón" Gutiérrez, "Pirracas" Castellanos, Rodrigo Ruiz, "Tilo" García, Max Prieto, Luis Reyes, "El Cosas" López, "El Ranchero" Torres, Lupe Velázquez, Pablo "Pablotas" Gonzalez, "El Zarco" Vazquez, and Bonfiglio who was the goalkeeper and head coach.
+During those seasons the team was composed of notable players such as Villavicencio, "El Pelón" Gutiérrez, "Pirracas" Castellanos, Rodrigo Ruiz, "Tilo" García, Max Prieto, Luis Reyes, "El Cosas" López, "El Ranchero" Torres, Lupe Velázquez, Pablo "Pablotas" González, "El Zarco" Vázquez, and Bonfiglio who was the goalkeeper and head coach.

 1943–44

-In 1943, the Liga Mayor de Jalisco, Liga Veracruzana, and Liga Mayor del Distrito Federal joined in order to form the first professional division of Mexico, Primera División.
+In 1943, the Liga Mayor de Jalisco, Liga Veracruzana, and Liga Mayor del Distrito Federal joined in order to form the first professional division of Mexican football, the Primera División de México.
 Due to this the team gave way to Guadalajara, Atlas, and Oro to participate in the newly formed league.

 Future appearances

 Since Jalisco had teams in the professional league it moved aside from having a squad.
 However, the squad was reunited once in a while in order to play exhibition games.
-In 1981 Selección Jalisco defeated Barcelona 1–0 on 13 May.
+In 1981, Selección Jalisco defeated Barcelona 1–0 on May 13.